ingonader/python-for-data-science-edx/python-questions.md

   * Do you use yellowbrick confusion matrix?
 Why does it have to have a fit method, is there another way of calling it?
   * Do you use yellowbrick for some other stuff?
   * Is there a pre-built function to plot a ROC curve?
 What is the best way to do it?
+  * Is there a method to have a pipeline with model prep and (multiple) models?
+Or is this just a script?
+(Same question for R, actually).